23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 5. Eat fresh crab for dinner

-For a cozy spot located in town, check out The Schooner Restaurant, a seafood restaurant that started as an eatery in 1949.
-They have a crab leg and butter appetizer that is to die for!
+πŸ¦€ For a cozy spot located in town, check out The Schooner Restaurant, a seafood restaurant that has been in business since 1949!
+You'll find the freshest of seafood here.

 6. Go storm watching